zhylu/Morphological-Transform/README.md

 "gdfn.py" is an implementation in Python that can be imported for practical model training in Pytorch.

-"training_baseline.py" is an example of the model training without Morphological Augmentation.
+"training_gdfn.py" is an example of the model training with Morphological Augmentation.

 Training and Test Instructions:
 ```python